skoolkid/skoolkit/sphinx/source/man/bin2tap.py.rst

   Set the start address to JP to; the default start address is `ORG`.

 -t, --tapfile `TAPFILE`
-  Set the TAP filename; the default filename is the basename of FILE with the '.bin', '.sna', '.szx' or '.z80' suffix replaced by '.tap'.
+  Set the TAP filename.
+If reading from standard input, the default filename is 'program.tap'; otherwise it is the basename of FILE with the '.bin', '.sna', '.szx' or '.z80' suffix replaced by '.tap'.

 -V, --version
   Show the SkoolKit version number and exit.